Debunking the myth about ozone holes, NASA, and outlier removal

 This myth was the result of a statement made by one of my colleagues in reply to a question during an interview on the science program NOVA in which he was asked why NASA did not discover the ozone hole first.
 He was not directly involved in ozone processing at that time and his answer was not correct.

-Friedrich Pukelsheim Robustness of Statistical Gossip and the Antarctic Ozone Hole (1990) / Non-Correct Statement
+Friedrich Pukelsheim Robustness of statistical gossip and the Antarctic ozone hole (1990)

 In this letter, Dr. Richard McPeters explains that NASA engineers were aware of the anomalous data collected by NASA’s Nimbus-7 satellite (the software did not throw the outliers away, it reported them properly).
 In order to investigate untypical values and verify their correctness, they compared them with the data from the South Pole Dobson ground station.
 Unfortunately, the Dobson values for the relevant period were “erroneous and uncorrectable,” so it was impossible to verify if the satellite data were anomalous due to an instrument error or due to an actual physical phenomenon.